ShadowDara/flua/README.md

 > [!IMPORTANT]
 > Building, installing, and using the workflow on **Linux** (especially ARM64/aarch64) and **macOS** may currently require manual setup or additional dependencies.
 > If you're running into issues, you're **not alone** — improvements are planned, but help is **HIGHLY** appreciated.
+> Feel free to open an Issue to request a build for a specific plattform

+### Windows

+Download the NSIS installer for windows [here](https://github.com/ShadowDara/flua/releases)

+> [!NOTE]
+> Install Script for windows is although planned and hopefully coming soon!

 ### Linux